If you are aged 16 or older, come along to one or more of our UP&RUNNING sessions in South East London.

 For exercises to do at home, please download our Physical Activity self-help booklet put together by qualified personal trainer Fiyory Ghezae.

-Our activities for July 2020 are in production – Please click the button below for upcoming events, and sign up to join the HERON Network mailing list to receive information on activities and events.
+Please click the button below for upcoming events, and sign up to join the HERON Network mailing list to receive information on activities and events.

 Meet the Team